bazelbuild/bazelisk/README.md

 # .bazeliskrc configuration file

 A `.bazeliskrc` file in the root directory of a workspace or the user home directory allows users to set environment variables persistently.
+(The Python implementation of Bazelisk doesn't check the user home directory yet, only the workspace directory.)

 Example file content: